Amik-Sen-Fun/Django-Ecommerce-Backend/README.md

       ]

   ```

   > For Generating Dummy Data we can use `mockaroo.com`

+## Django ORM (Object Relational Mapper)

+ORMs are used to map SQL queries to objects.
+So that we don't need to write many SQL codes.
+They don't do good with complex queries though.

+- Demerits of ORM :

+  - A bit slow than raw SQL queries

+- Merits of ORM :
+  - We need to less code which requires less maintenance, and hence cost less money

+## Managers and querysets